 We intend to enhance the value of our assets by continuing to attract and develop new artists and songwriters with staying power and market potential.
-Additionally, we intend to continually evaluate our artist and songwriter roster to ensure we remain focused on developing only the most promising and profitable talent majority of cost savings in our Restructuring Plan are associated with headcount reductions from the consolidation of operations and the streamlining of corporate and label overhead, most of which were implemented in March and April 2004.
+Additionally, we intend to continually evaluate our artist and songwriter roster to ensure we remain focused on developing only the most promising and profitable talent.

+Focus on Continued Management of Our Cost Structure.
+We intend to continue to maintain a disciplined approach to cost management in our business, and to pursue additional cost savings.
+The majority of cost savings in our Restructuring Plan are associated with headcount reductions from the consolidation of operations and the streamlining of corporate and label overhead, most of which were implemented in March and April 2004.
 Specific elements of the plan included consolidation of select business divisions of our Elektra Entertainment Group and Atlantic Group labels, including the legal and business affairs, finance and label sales units, rationalization of our global network, pruning of approximately 30% of our artist roster and an approximately 20% reduction in our global workforce.
 By the end of December 2004, we had implemented approximately \$250 million of annualized cost savings.
 We have completed substantially all of our restructuring efforts.
 We project the one-time costs associated with our restructuring to be between \$225 million to \$250 million, substantially less than the \$310 million original estimate of such restructuring charges.
+We expect to pay a majority of the remaining costs in 2005 and 2006.
 There are still significant risks associated with the Restructuring Plan.
 See "Risk Factors."